-If no deal is agreed between the EU and the UK, private pilots might need to take action to ensure continued authority to fly.
-Actions required would depend on individual circumstances and are a matter for each business and individual to consider.
-This page sets what you need to consider to prepare for such an eventuality.
+Private pilots might need to take action to ensure continued authority to fly.
+Actions required will depend on individual circumstances and are a matter for each business and individual.
+This page sets out what you need to consider.

 UK-ISSUED PRIVATE PILOT LICENCES

-Yes, as a signatory state to the Chicago Convention, UK private pilot licences would continue to be legally valid for the operation of UK-registered aircraft.
+Yes.
+As the UK is a signatory state to the Chicago Convention, UK private pilot licences will continue to be legally valid for the operation of UK-registered aircraft.
 The CAA will continue to issue and reissue pilots' licences when they are lost, damaged, when details need to be changed or pilots' privileges updated as we do now.
-Over time, this would include removing references to EASA.
+Over time, this will include removing references to EASA.